Jasper To Whitehorse On The Alaska Highway

 What soon made up for the crappy road condition were the best cinnamon buns we’ve ever had.
 Seriously.
 So make sure to stop at the Tetsa River Lodge that’s right off the Alaska Highway.

 They are homemade, warm, sticky as heck, and a good price.
 For CAD $5, Jerud and I shared a bun.
 Although we easily could have each eaten our own.
 Instead, we bought another one to go.
 (The only downside to these buns is that they are all pre-wrapped on Styrofoam plates.
-Bring in your own fork so you don’t have to use a disposable plastic one.)
+Bring in your own fork so at least you don’t have to use a disposable plastic one.)

 The highest point along the Alaska Highway is Summit Lake at 4,250 ft.
 We wish the sky had been clearer and we had more time because we would have liked to check out Stone Mountain Provincial Park.
 It looked like it would have been really pretty.